Azure Event Grid Alternatives: Comparing Hookdeck, Amazon EventBridge, Google Eventarc, and Confluent Kafka

 Azure Event Grid disadvantages

-• No in-flight processing: Event Grid won't help you with enrichment, transformations, and other forms of event processing.
+- Lacks complex processing: Event Grid won't help you with enrichment or transformations.
 Instead, you'll need to route events out of Event Grid into another tool and then back into Event Grid for subsequent delivery.

 Azure Event Grid alternatives

-If you need in-flight processing or storage, then you should consider alternatives to Azure Event Grid.
+If you need complex processing or longer-term storage, then you should consider alternatives to Azure Event Grid.
 Here's a reminder of the alternatives we're looking at in this guide:

-• Google EventArc: Point-to-point event delivery, more or less limited to integrations with other Google products, and no processing.
+- Google EventArc: Point-to-point event delivery, more or less limited to integrations with other Google products, and no complex processing.

 Hookdeck